Barry Crimmins

 Barry Francis Crimmins (July 3, 1953 – February 28, 2018) was an American stand-up comedian, political satirist, activist, author, Air America Radio writer and correspondent, and comedy club owner.

 Early life

-Crimmins was born in Kingston, New York, to Margaret Hooe and Phillip "Phil" Crimmins, a traveling salesman.
+Crimmins was born in Kingston, New York, to Margaret Hooe and Phillip Crimmins, a traveling salesman.
 When he was six, his family moved to Skaneateles, New York.

 After graduating from high school in 1971, he started performing stand-up comedy at Under the Stone and later moved to Boston, Massachusetts, to pursue his comedic career.

 Career

 Comedy clubs

 In 1979, in Cambridge, Massachusetts, Crimmins co-founded The Ding Ho Comedy Club, at a Chinese Restaurant near Inman Square.
 His productions there included performances by comedians Steven Wright, Paula Poundstone, Bobcat Goldthwait, Kevin Meaney, Jimmy Tingle and many others.

 In the 1980s, in Boston, Crimmins co-founded the comedy club, Stitches.

 Writing and comedy

 Crimmins' satirical writing and comedy routines focused on the need for political and social change.
 In the 1990s, in a more serious vein, he led a crusade against images of child abuse on the Internet, calling for police investigation of Internet service providers.
 He received the "Peace Leadership Award" from Boston Mobilization for Survival, and was honored by Community Works with the "Artist for Social Change Award" for his years of activism.
 Howard Zinn presented him with "The Courage of Conscience Award" from Wellesley College and The Life Experience School at The Peace Abbey in Sherborn, Massachusetts.